openml/pyEvaluationEngine/README.rst

 The entrypoint for scripts is the `cli.py` file.
 After installation, the scripts can be ran with ```pyevaluationengine```.
 For more specific information about parameters, add the ```-h``` flag.

+To see more specific instructions on how to install this package as a development dependency, we recommend looking the the CONTRIBURING file and follow some of the steps under the "Code Contributions" header.

 Usage
 =====